 The extent of this area remained relatively the same even after all the muskox management units were re-delineated across Nunavut in 2015.
 For this management unit, small changes included extending the delineation to reach the Northwest jurisdiction boarder to the west and south.
-This relative similitude between the old and new delineation allows to compare previous population estimates with recent survey one.
+This relative similarlity between the old and new delineation allows the 2017 survey to be compared to the previous population estimates.

-During the muskox moratorium, the small number of muskox remaining on the upper Rae-Richardson River Valley were able to increase in number on the north part of Great Bear Lake.
-In 1980, the muskox population in the area was estimated to 869 ± 279 (S.E.) and the successive survey done three years later record a continuous increase in the muskox population of the Rae-Richardson Rivers watersheds with an estimate of $1,295 \pm 300$ (S.E.) animals (Gunn 1995; Fournier and Gunn, 1998).
-The peak of the muskox population in the area was recorded in 1988, with $1,805 \pm 289$ (S.E.).
-From the tree consecutive surveys, in 1980; 1983; and 1988, the number of tags increased respectively from 12, 35, to 50.
+During the muskox moratorium, the small number of muskoxen remaining on the upper Rae-Richardson River Valley were able to increase in number on the north part of Great Bear Lake.
+In 1980, the muskox population in the area was estimated to be $869\pm279$ (S.E.) and the successive survey, done three years later, recorded a continuous increase in the muskox population of the Rae-Richardson Rivers watersheds with an estimate of 1,295 ± 300 (S.E.) animals (Gunn 1995; Fournier and Gunn, 1998).
+The peak of the muskox population in the area was recorded in 1988, with 1,805 ± 289 (S.E.).
+From the three consecutive surveys, in 1980, 1983, and 1988, the number of tags increased respectively from 12, 35, to 50.
 In 1994, muskox abundance in this area plummeted to 540 ± 139 (S.E.) muskoxen and remained relatively stable based on the subsequent survey conducted in 2007 with a population estimate of 589 ± 121 (S.E.) muskoxen (Gunn 1995; Dumond, 2007).
 The latest estimate of 2017 with 539 ± 150 muskoxen show that this population has remained stable.
 This current status is supported by the observations of hunters.

-Since 1994, the muskox population have been maintained relatively stable and the number of tags has also remained consistent with 20.
-Environmental factors such as predator, forage quality and quantity, diseases and harvesting might have contributed to the stabilization of the muskox population in this management unit.
-Ongoing and more frequent population monitoring effectuated every 5 years, might allow to detect early signs of recovery of the herd, indicator of population growth.
-Information provide in this report should guide future muskox survey in allocating the survey effort proportionally with the distribution of muskox.
-This will help to reach a more precise estimate.
+Since 1994, the muskox population has remained relatively stable and the number of tags has also remained consistent with 20.
+Environmental factors such as predators, forage quality and quantity, diseases, and harvesting might have contributed to the stabilization of the muskox population in this management unit.
+Ongoing and more frequent population monitoring, carried out every 5 years, might allow for early detection of signs of recovery in the herd through indicators of population growth.
+Information provided in this report should guide future muskox surveys in allocating the survey effort proportionally with the distribution of muskox.
+This will help to produce a more precise estimate.

-Figure 8: Muskox population estimate for MX-09.
+Figure 8: Muskox population estimates for MX-09.